What Is a Marine Propulsion Control System?

 Rolls-Royce Marine developed a comprehensive range of propulsion controls systems including CPP systems, azimuth thrusters, and integrated bridge-to-propeller automation packages.

 Following Kongsberg's acquisition of the marine division in 2019, these systems are now supported and developed under the Kongsberg brand.
-Many vessels in service today carry Rolls-Royce-designed propulsion controls engineering.
+Many vessels in service today carry Rolls-Royce-designed CPP control systems.

-Wärtsilä produces a broad range of propulsion solutions including fixed-pitch and controllable-pitch propellers, azimuth thrusters, and the associated propulsion controls engineering.
-Their integrated automation systems are widely used across merchant shipping and special purpose vessels.
+Wärtsilä produces a broad range of propulsion solutions including fixed-pitch and controllable-pitch propellers, azimuth thrusters, and associated control systems.
+Their integrated automation is widely used across merchant shipping and special purpose vessels.

-One of the most practically important areas of propulsion controls engineering is understanding how these systems degrade over time.
+One of the most practically important areas of CPP system maintenance is understanding how these systems degrade over time.
 Mechanical wear, hydraulic degradation, and control electronics ageing all occur simultaneously and interact with each other.

 The hydraulic system is typically the first to show age-related symptoms.